Romain-Pietri/ZOOSTA2.0/README.md

 ```bash
 npm install
 ```
+3. Get all our images from our google drive

-3. Make sur you have the right password for your database in the file 'back/bdd_connect.js'
+4. Make sur you have the right password for your database in the file 'back/bdd_connect.js'
 ```javascript
 const connection = mysql.createConnection({
     host: 'localhost',